 - Leadership and Management

 - Quality and Risk

 - Human Resources

 Students must also complete a specific number of supervised clinical practicums.
-This requirement allows students to apply evidenced-based methods into practice.
+This requirement allows students to apply evidenced-based methods to practice.
 Usually, students must find an approved preceptor, but sometimes schools assist in placement.
-A minimum of 1000 hours is usually required to graduate.
+A minimum of 1000 hours is generally required to graduate.

-The tuition and costs of an MSN program can vary greatly between schools.
+The tuition and costs of an MSN program can vary significantly between schools.
 Base tuition (i.e., per credit hour) can range from a few hundred per credit to over a thousand per credit.
-For example, the University of Phoenix lists current tuition at $540 per credit.
-The program is a minimum of 36 credits, so students can expect to spend around $20,000 for the program for tuition only.
-However, there may be additional fees required, so students must prepare for those costs.
-Most schools are very transparent on their website with tuition rates and fees, so performing a little research would behoove any prospective student when planning to return to school.
+For example, the University of Phoenix lists tuition at $540 per credit.
+The program is a minimum of 36 credits, so students can expect to spend around $20,000 for the program for education only.
+However, additional fees may be required, so students must prepare for those costs.
+Most schools are transparent on their website with tuition rates and fees, so performing a little research would behoove any prospective student when planning to return to school.

 Nurses looking to get into the field of administration have several career options.
 The role a nurse administrator plays in a facility may include the following:

 - Develop facility-wide policies and procedures